instnt-inc/instnt-js/README.md

 ## Submit Workflow to Instnt Using the JavaScript Helper Function

+Instnt provides a helper function to submit the form data window.instnt.submitCustomForm(data: any, redirect: Boolean = true)

+* `data` - JavaScript object with key:value user entred data

+* `redirect` - if false, no automatic redirect will occur upon receiving a response

+Developers can also set window.instnt.onResponse to an event handler/callback that will be invoked after the response is received from Instnt.
+The handler will be passed to parameters: onResponse(error, data). `error` will contain error information if one occurred.

 ```jsx
 const submitMyForm = () -> {
   window.instnt.submitCustomForm(data);
 };
 ```

 ## Submit Workflow to Instnt via API